chaoss/augur/docs/source/quick-start.rst

 **Manual Installation** - For production deployments, development work, or if Docker isn't available on your platform.

-Note: We support all officially supported versions of Python.
-Although some features may not work on brand new Python versions as soon as they release, we currently test on Python 3.10 and 3.11.
+Note: We aim to support all officially supported versions of Python, although it may take some time to support new Python versions as soon as they release.
+Please see the `README <https://github.com/chaoss/augur/blob/main/README.md>`__ for more details on what specific versions are supported.

 .. toctree::
    :maxdepth: 2